lgwillmore/warden/docs/src/orchid/resources/pages/quick_intro.md

 Maps allow for subsets of attributes as well as the merging of attributes.

 Let us say we have the following business domain objects, and we are using the Warden `HasAttributes` helper class to provide easy conversion into Maps of attributes.
+You can read more on the `warden-atts` library [here](attributes).

 ```kotlin